pdimens/harpy/Getting_Started/reports.md

 ---
 label: Reports
-icon: git-merge
+icon: graph
 ---

-# :icon-git-merge: Harpy Reports
+# :icon-graph: Harpy Reports

 Harpy has always maintained a robust reporting system for most workflows.
 These reports detail the common characteristics of data after a given workflow (e.g. alignment or phasing), including values, tables, and